Jeremy-Benik/WRFDA_Tutorial/README.md

 If you used this software/tutorial for your research, we ask that you please cite us to help spread the word.
 # Citation
-Hatheway, W., Benik, J., WRFDA_Tutorial: A guide for incorporating data assimilation (2024).
+Hatheway, W., Benik, J.T., WRFDA_Tutorial: A guide for incorporating data assimilation (2024).